Counting closed geodesics in strata: Space and Quadratic Differentials

 \subsection{Flat lengths of simple closed curves and saddle connections.}

 Let $(X,q)$ be a quadratic differential.
 If we represent $q$ locally as $q(z) dz^{2}$ then $|q|=|q(z)|^{\frac 12} |dz|$ defines a singular Euclidean metric on $X$ with cone points at zeros and poles.
 The total angle at a singular point of degree $\nu$ is $(2+\nu)\pi$. (for more details, see \cite{Strebel}).
-We refers to the geodesic representative of a curve or an arc in this singular flat metric as the $q$--representative of that curve or arc.
+This is not a complete metric space since poles are a finite distance away.
+However, one can still talk about the \emph{geodesic representative} of a curve that may \emph{pass through} the poles even though the poles.
+Namely, for a arc in $(X,q)$, consider the lift of this arc to the universal cover, take the geodesic representative in the completion of the universal cover and then project it back to $(X,q)$.
+Following the discussion in \cite[Page 185]{Rafi:SC}, we can ignore this issue and treat these special geodesics as we would any other geodesic.

 The homotopy class of an arc (relative to its endpoints) has a unique $q$--geodesic representative.
 Any curve $\alpha$ either has a unique $q$--geodesic representative or there is flat cylinder of parallel representatives.
 In this case, we say $\alpha$ is a \emph{cylinder curve} and we denote the cylinder of geodesics representatives of $\alpha$ by $F_\alpha$.
 We denote the Euclidean length of the $q$--representative of $\alpha$ by $\ell_q(\alpha)$.

 A {\it saddle connection} on $(X,q)$ is a $q$--geodesic segment which connects a pair of singular points without passing through one in its interior.
 We denote the Euclidean length of a saddle connection $\omega$ on $q$ by $\ell_{q}(\omega)$.